Markdown Service Tools

 The Markdown Service Tools are a collection of OS X Services designed to make writing Markdown text that much easier.
-Services work in any Cocoa-based application (which is most of the apps on your Mac).
-The Services are prefixed with “md” to keep them grouped in your Services menu.
+Services (also known as Quick Actions) work in any Cocoa-based application (which is most of the apps on your Mac).
+The Services are prefixed with “md” to keep them grouped in the Services menu that shows up when you right click in a text field or editor.
 You can assign your own keyboard shortcuts (see the last section of this document) to make accessing them more convenient.

 Special thanks to Joe Workman for his help in getting these back up to date.

 - End note

 The following Services are included:

 - md - Code - Make Code Block